DivyanshijainDj/Company-Database/README.md

 # Company-Database
 It is Company database structure code in SQL query language.
+Different entities are created as per requirements.

+screenshots of Tables created are in Table folder.
+For data that is entered into database refer insert,sql